Microttus/Microttus/README.md

 👋 Hi, I’m @Microttus

-🎓  I'm a graduate student at University of Agder,
+🎓  I'm a student at University of Agder,
-    and have a bachelour in Mechatronics Engineering
+    and have a M.Sc in Mechatronics Engineering

 📫  If you have questions or requests, you can reach me
     at microttus@gmail.com

 🤖  I love robots, and every aspect of creating them and
-    make them move.
+    making them move.
 Preferably in a smart way using control theory.

 🦾  I’m currently learning ROS2 to expand my reach for robot